 About West Space

-Started by artists in 1993, West Space is an independent, non-commercial contemporary visual arts organisation.
+West Space is a leading independent, non-profit contemporary arts organisation.

 West Space is responsive to the evolving needs of artists, with rigorous programming that reflects the breadth of artistic practice in Australia and the complexities of our times.

-Steven Rhall, ‘Big Pharmakon’, 2021, West Space, Collingwood Yards.
+Steven Rhall, ‘Big Pharmakon’, 2021, West Space, Collingwood Yards, Wurundjeri Country.
 Photography by Janelle Low.

 Programs